On the tau invariants in instanton and monopole Floer theories: Computation for twist knots

 is surjective.
-From the fact that $\psi_{\pm,n}$ commutes with $C_{h,n}$ as in Claim 1 and 2 in the proof of proposition \ref{prop: concordance invariance}, we know that this surjectivity means that the unique $U$ tower in $\khg(-S^3,K_{m},p_m)$ actually starts at grading 1:
+From the fact that $\psi_{\pm,n+1}^n$ commutes with $C_{h,n}$ as in Claim 1 and 2 in the proof of \fullref{prop:tau-conc}, we know that this surjectivity means that the unique $U$ tower in $\khg(-S^3,K_{m},p_m)$ starts at grading 1:

 for $m>0$.